guaguabujianle/SA-DDI/README.md

 # Learning size-adaptive molecular substructures for explainable drug–drug interaction prediction by substructure-aware graph neural network
 ## Note
 If you want to use the code in the cold start scenario, you should add dropout to MLP layers and use weight decay.
-We have added comments to drugbank/data_preprocessing.py and drugbank/model.py.
-If you are interested in the technical details of preprocessing steps and algorithms, I think those comments would be helpful.

 ## Requirements